Skip to content

 The OAuth specification exists in two versions; 1 and 2, each having little to do with the other.
 OAuth 1.0a is suitable for API usage without a user present and provides protection against replay attacks.

 No user interaction is required for the authentication, so this part is skipped from OAuth.
 There are only two parties: consumer and service provider.
-Thus this is a special two-legged variant of OAuth 1.0a.
+Thus, this is a special two-legged variant of OAuth 1.0a.
 The signing process is identical to the normal three-legged OAuth, but we simply leave the token and secret as empty strings.

 The OAuth parameters can be sent as the OAuth Authorization header or as query string parameters.
 Your framework should take care of all the details for you, however if you are fiddling with it yourself, it is important that the nonce is unique and the timestamp is correct.